-□ Pool Official (3-4 hr.): The Pool Official course provides more advanced training for certified Community Officials who wish to officiate at community, provincial, and national lifesaving sport pool competitions.
-The course focuses on the duties and responsibilities of officials in decision-making roles such as Chief Timer or Lane Judge.
+Pool Official (3-4 hours): The Pool Official course provides more advanced training for Community Officials who wish to officiate at community, provincial, and national lifesaving sport pool competitions.
+The course focuses on the duties and responsibilities of officials in decisionmaking roles such as Chief Timer or Lane Judge.

-Prerequisite: minimum 16 years of age; Lifesaving Sport Community Official; minimum 5 hr. experience at a sanctioned lifesaving sport event in a Community Official role.
+Prerequisite: Minimum 16 years of age; Community Official; minimum 5 hours experience at a sanctioned lifesaving sport event in a Community Official role.

-Instruction and certification: Current Lifesaving Sport Officials Instructors who hold Pool Official teach and certify candidates.
+Instruction and certification: Current Officials Instructors who hold Pool Official teach and certify candidates.